 - multiple components, easier to break

 The reverse draw crossbow is best for the advanced shooters who want to use the technology to the max to achieve the perfect shot.
 If you want to go bushwhacking for the whole day, or you want to hunt a grizzly, that the reverse is for you.

 Top 3 Best Reverse-Draw Crossbows

-This type of crossbow is worth mentioning, because it is widely used, It became extremely popular as many people, including youth, enter into the field of archery.
-The crossbow pistol is small in size and weight, and is essentially a mini recurve crossbow without pulley system and just one string.
+This type of crossbow is worth mentioning because of its popularity.
+It became prevalent as many people, including youth, enter into the field of archery.
+The crossbow pistol is small in size and weight and is essentially a mini recurve crossbow without a pulley system and just one string.
 The name derives from the fact that it features a pistol grip, so you can hold it with one hand just like you would hold a pistol.

 The pistol crossbow is mostly used in shooting practice, but make no mistake: it is lethal.
 It can easily kill small animals, and even larger with a precise bolt.
 So definitely do not treat it like a toy, and do not give it to children without close supervision.